Fhelyn/Azgaar-mcp-experiment/README.md

 **2. Region Search Marker Drift on Zoom**
 The region search feature is not accurate when zoomed.
 The auto-search triggers correctly and shows a red circle marker, but the marker fails to follow SVG transform changes during zoom/pan.

-**3. Stale Map Data Name Desync**
-When loading an old map import, the displayed name on screen does not match the data queried by Claude.
-Example: Label on screen shows `Ajan`, but Claude detects it as `Caan`.
-The rendered layer and the data layer are out of sync, likely due to slow or stale data loading from imported maps.
+**3. Stale Map Data / Name Desync on Imported Maps** When loading an old .map file, the rendered label and the underlying data become out of sync.
+For example, the map visually shows `Ajan`, but Claude / the MCP tool queries the data as `Caan`.
+Searching for Caan works and finds the feature, but upon selection the UI displays `Ajan`, while searching for `Ajan` returns no result.
+This suggests the render layer is showing stale cached data, while the data layer contains the correct value from the imported file